-Distance selling (DS) involves goods being delivered from a supplier in one EU Member State to a non-VAT registered customer based in a different Member State.
+Distance selling (DS) involves delivering goods from a supplier in one EU Member State to a non-VAT registered customer based in a different Member State.

 This encompasses a large number of the sales made by online retailers.
-Because of the massive growth of cross-border e-commerce in the last few years, it is an area to which tax authorities pay particular attention.
+Tax authorities pay particular attention to online selling.
+This is because of the massive growth of cross-border e-commerce in the last few years.
 Identifying and obtaining revenue from distance sellers is a core objective of the European Commission’s VAT Action Plan.

 Managing VAT obligations

-When commencing DS, a supplier needs to account for local VAT on its supplies but only until the value of them exceeds the DS threshold.
-Once this happens, it has a need to stop accounting for local VAT and instead register and start accounting for VAT in the country to which the goods are delivered.
-The value of DS thresholds differs across the EU, with each EU Member State able to set its own value.
-This means that it is easy for businesses to miss the value of its supplies, exceeding the thresholds, and hence also its need to be VAT registered.
+When commencing DS, a supplier needs to account for local VAT on its supplies.
+But only until the value of them exceeds the DS threshold.
+Once this happens, it must stop accounting for local VAT.
+Instead a supplier should register and start accounting for VAT in the country of delivery.
+The value of distance sales VAT thresholds differs across the EU; with each EU Member State able to set its own value.
+This means that it is easy for businesses to miss the value of its supplies.
+They exceed the thresholds creating the need to be VAT registered.

-Once this was underway, we compiled the information that was required to make a successful claim to HMRC for repayment of VAT that had been wrongly declared to them.
-Obtaining this refund of VAT in as efficient manner as possible was critical for our client to be able to fund the payment of VAT due in the other EU Member States.
-Our experience of how to successfully and efficiently do this means that we are able to minimise the time between making a request and receiving the refund, which lead to a much improved cash flow position for the client.
+Once underway, we compiled the information required to make a successful claim to HMRC.
+This was for repayment of VAT that had been wrongly declared to them.
+Obtaining this refund of VAT in as efficient manner as possible was critical.
+It enabled our client to fund the payment of VAT due in the other EU Member States.
+Our experience means that we are able to minimise the time between making a request and receiving the refund.
+This led to a much improved cash flow position for the client.

-Having corrected its position, our client is now being supported by our multilingual compliance team to submit VAT returns in the 4 countries where registrations were required.
-We have also worked with them to set up a regular review process to ensure that any other requirements to register are identified at the right time.
-This has given our client confidence in its VAT position and freed up resource for it to concentrate on its core business of making and increasing sales.
+Having corrected its position, we continue to support our client.
+Our multilingual compliance team submits VAT returns in the four countries which required registrations.
+We also set up a regular review process identifying requirements to register at the right time.
+This gave our client confidence in its VAT position.
+It freed up resource for it to concentrate on its core business of making and increasing sales.